 EFPIA: Excluded Disclosures.
-Without limitation, ToVs that...(ii) are not listed in Section 23.05 of this article, such as Items of Medical Utility (governed by Article 17), meals (governed by Article 10, especially Section 10.05), Medical Samples (governed by Article 19); or (iii) are part of ordinary course purchases and sales of Medicinal Products by and between a Member Company and a HCP (such as a pharmacist) or a HCO do not fall within the scope of the disclosure obligation described above in "General Obligation".
+Without limitation, ToVs that (i) are solely related to over-the-counter medicines; (ii) are not listed in Section 23.05 of this article, such as Items of Medical Utility (governed by Article 17), meals (governed by Article 10, especially Section 10.05), Medical Samples (governed by Article 19); or (iii) are part of ordinary course purchases and sales of Medicinal Products by and between a Member Company and a HCP (such as a pharmacist) or a HCO do not fall within the scope of the disclosure obligation described above in "General Obligation".